 All students enrolled in Applied (Private) Lessons must be prepared to study their instrument at a performance level consistent with collegiate study.
 An entrance audition is required to determine each individual's performance level.
-Less experienced or beginning level students may enroll in Introduction to Voice, Class Piano or Class Guitar without audition.
+Less experienced or beginning level students may enroll in Introduction to Voice or Class Piano without audition.